mgrouchy/mikegrouchy.com/content/blog/2014/06/unblock-out-of-region-content-with-digital-ocean-and-sshuttle.md

 Okay.
 We have our droplet setup and we have downloaded sshuttle.
 Now to start our DNS tunnel.

-Navigate to the directory where you downloaded sshuttle then:
+Navigate to the directory where you downloaded sshuttle locally then:

 ```shell
    ./sshuttle --dns -vvr root@dropletserver 0/0